VerySpicyPepper/veryspicypepper.github.io/generic.md

 image: assets/images/research.jpg
 nav-menu: true
 ---
-<i>My research interests lie at the intersection of <strong>human-computer interaction (HCI) and accessibility</strong>, particularly in addressing <strong>misinformation</strong> on social media and improving online communication.
-I aim to understand how people interact with technology and how these interactions can be optimized to support users, especially those with accessibility needs.
-Additionally, I am passionate about leveraging AI to provide robust support systems that enhance user experience and promote accurate information dissemination in digital spaces.</i>
+<i>My research interests lie at the intersection of <strong>human-computer/AI interaction, misinformation, trust and accessibility</strong>, particularly in addressing <strong>misinformation</strong> on social media and improving online communication.
+I aim to understand how people interact with technology and how these interactions can support information behaviours, especially those with accessibility needs.
+Additionally, I am passionate about leveraging AI to enhance user experience and promote accurate information dissemination in digital spaces.</i>
 <i>I hope to contribute to building a future where all people can enjoy using technology.</i>
 <br>
 <br>